elcajon-dev/repository-stable/cloudflared/DOCS.md

 1. [Ingress Routing][ingress-route] can be done inside the file `/share/cloudflared/config.yaml`.
 Make sure to adjust `hostname` to the domain or subdomain you use for Home Assistant
-1. Add DNS `CNAME` for every configured hostname within `/share/cloudflared/config.yaml`, check the logs for `CNAME` destination URL.
+1. DNS `CNAME` for every configured hostname within `/share/cloudflared/config.yaml`, will be configured automatically.
+   It is also possible to add DNS records manually or remove records, which are no longer in use by the tunnel.
-1. Restart add-on to propagate changes to the Cloudflare Tunnel.
+1. Restart add-on to propagate changes to the Cloudflare Tunnel and to update DNS records.

 ## License